 How Long Does It Take to Get Social Security Disability Benefits After You Are Approved?

 If you qualify for SSI benefits, you start receiving them within the first month that you are approved.
 In 2018 the SSA pays an individual $750 a month while a couple received $1125.
 Some states add extra funds to the federal SSI benefit.

 SSDI benefits will not be paid until five months after you have filed your initial claim — which is why it’s important to begin the process as soon as possible.
-As we show below, there can be considerable waiting times involved.
+As we show below, there can be considerable waiting periods involved.
 If your initial claim is approved, which normally takes 3 to 4 months, you will receive your first benefits payment in about 1 to 2 months.

-In 2018 the SSA can pay as much as $2800 a month in SSDI benefits if you include payments to family members but the average is closer to $1200.
+In 2018 the SSA can pay as much as $2800 a month in SSDI benefits if you include payments to family members, but the average is closer to $1200.
 States do not offer added funds for SSDI benefits.
 You will also be automatically enrolled in Medicare after two years if you have qualified for SSDI.

 Can My Child Apply for Social Security Disability Benefits?

 Yes, a child under 18 can apply for Social Security benefits if they meet the SSA’s requirements.
-The child’s family also must have limited or no income — there are several rules in place especially if your child meets the criteria as an adult disabled before the age of 22.
+The child’s family also must have limited or no income — there are several rules in place, especially if your child meets the criteria as an adult disabled before the age of 22.

 How Long Does It Take for Social Security to Make a Decision?

 The Social Security Administration does not set a time limit on disability claims.
 So, it’s hard to know how long it takes for Social Security to make a decision.
 Or how long it takes to get Social Security Disability benefits.
 The time limits below are based on the average time a claim may take before a decision is made.
 Some times may be shorter, some longer.
 Decision times also depend on where you live in the country.

 - Once you file an initial claim, the average response time is 3-4 months.